top of page

 How the Biolinq Shine Works

-Instead of a filament inserted beneath the skin, Biolinq Shine uses a microsensor array that sits much closer to the surface of the skin—reportedly up to 20 times shallower than conventional CGMs.
-It looks like a tiny acupuncture mat to me!
+Biolinq Shine uses a microsensor array that sits much closer to the skin surface than a traditional CGM, reportedly up to 20 times shallower than conventional sensors (Biolinq, 2025).
+No filament.
+No insertion.
+It looks, and I mean this affectionately, like a tiny acupuncture mat stuck to your arm.

-The device still measures glucose from interstitial fluid, but at a much more superficial depth.
-AND It displays results using color-coded LEDs on the patch itself:
+It still measures glucose from interstitial fluid.
+Just at a much more superficial depth.
+The results show up as color-coded LEDs right on the patch:

 • 🟦 Blue: In range